-Assignment and Application of Aircraft Addresses: 2.6 IFR Capability "IFR Capability Flag" This parameter existed in TSO-C166a compliant equipment but was removed from TSO-C166b equipment: M M 2.7 IDENT "IDENT Switch Active" This is a flag manually set by the pilot at the request of ATC in ATCRBS, Mode S and ADS-B messages and highlights the aircraft on the controller's screen: - M 2.8 Latitude and Longitude (Airborne) "Encoded Latitude" & "Encoded Longitude" These are derived from the position source and provide a geometric based position M M 2.9 Latitude and Longitude (Surface) As above, in row 2.8 M M 2.10 Length and Width of Aircraft This provides ATC and other aircraft with quick reference to the aircraft's dimensions while on the surface: - M for surface only 2.11 3 Mode 3/A Code "Mode A (4096) Code" This is a four-digit number.
-Secondary surveillance radars and ADS-B will concurrently provide surveillance so the Mode 3/A code is included in the ADS-B message: - M 2.12 Navigation Accuracy Category for Position (NACp) The NACp specifies the accuracy of the aircraft's horizontal position information (latitude and longitude) transmitted from the aircraft's avionics.
+2.7 IDENT "IDENT Switch Active" This is a flag manually set by the pilot at the request of ATC in ATCRBS, Mode S and ADS-B messages and highlights the aircraft on the controller's screen. Μ 2.8 Latitude and Longitude (Airborne) "Encoded Latitude" & "Encoded Longitude" These are derived from the position source and provide a geometric based position.
+M M 2.9 Latitude and Longitude (Surface) As above, in row 2.8.
+M М 2.10 Length and Width of Aircraft This provides ATC and other aircraft with quick reference to the aircraft's dimensions while on the surface.
+M for surface only

+2.11 3 Mode 3/A Code "Mode A (4096) Code" This is a four-digit number.
+Secondary surveillance radars and ADS-B will concurrently provide surveillance so the Mode 3/A code is included in the ADS-B message.
+M 2.12 Navigation Accuracy Category for Position (NACp) The NACp specifies the accuracy of the aircraft's horizontal position information (latitude and longitude) transmitted from the aircraft's avionics.
 The ADS-B equipment derives a NACp value from the position source's accuracy output such as the HFOM 4 from the GNSS.
-The NACp specifies with 95 percent probability that the reported information is correct within an associated allowance: - M
+The NACp specifies with 95 percent probability that the reported information is correct within an associated allowance. М

-$^{^3}$ M for DO 260 Change 1.
+3 M for DO 260 Change 1.